 Capital assets.
-The District's investment in capital assets as of September 30, 2021, totaled \$889,246 (net of accumulated depreciation).
-This investment in capital assets includes equipment and leasehold improvements.
+The District's investment in capital assets as of September 30, 2022, totaled \$425,682 (net of accumulated depreciation and amortization).
+This investment in capital assets includes equipment, leasehold improvements and right-to-use leased assets.
 This investment also includes capital assets transferred from NCTCOG at District formation.
-Detailed information on the District's capital assets can be found in Note F.
+Detailed information on the District's capital assets can be found in Note F on pages 36-37 of this report.